brettlv/brettlv.github.io/_pages/about.md

 Personal Indroduction
 ------
 This is  Bing Lyu (吕兵)，born in Hubei Province，Zhongxiang City， Fengle Town.
 My English name is brett, which was given by my english foreign teacher during the first year in Lantai middle school.
 My nickname is big bing (大饼)， a kind of round and flat pie.
-Inovtrysuve and luxuriance, keep silent and hungry for pie" is my motto.
+"Inovtrysuve and luxuriance, keep silent and hungry for pie" is my motto.

 <center class="half">